benfjohnson/developer-dot/_posts/2016-10-24-batch-transaction-upload-in-rest-v2.md

     }
 ```

-If you decode this result with your <a href="https://www.base64decode.org/">Base64 decoder</a>, you'll see that AvaTax has added an error message to the end of your file that says <code class="highlight-rouge">DocStatus is invalid for this operation.
+If you decode this result with your favorite <a href="https://www.google.com/webhp#q=base64+encoding">Base64 encoding program</a>, you'll see that AvaTax has added an error message to the end of your file that says <code class="highlight-rouge">DocStatus is invalid for this operation.
 Expected Saved|Posted</code>.
 That error message means that AvaTax attempted to create the document you specified, but it found an already existing document with that same code that was in "Committed" status - so you will have to either void that existing transaction, or upload a new transaction.

 With this, you now know enough to submit batches via AvaTax.
 Good luck with your month-end data processing!